segmentio/segment-docs/src/connections/destinations/catalog/doubleclick-floodlight/index.md

 Don't map custom variables that contain Personally Identifying Information (PII).

-The terms of your DoubleClick contract prohibit passing any information to us that we could use or recognize as personally identifiable information (PII).
-If you enter certain key-values into a field in a DoubleClick product, you may see a warning that reminds you that you must not use key-values to pass data that we would recognize as PII.
+The terms of your DoubleClick contract prohibit passing any information to Segment that could be used or recognized as personally identifiable information (PII).
+If you enter certain key-values into a field in a DoubleClick product, you may see a warning that reminds you that you must not use key-values to pass data that Segment would recognize as PII.
 Key-values that trigger this warning include, for example, email and username.
 Note that it is okay to use these key-values if your purpose is not to collect information that DoubleClick could use or recognize as PII.
 (For example, email=weekly is fine, but passing a user's email address is not.)
 If you do choose one of these key-values, DoubleClick may contact you in the future to confirm that you are not using them in a way that is prohibited.